subscan-explorer/subscan-OpenAPI/docs/Introduction.md

-# Introduction

-With Subscan API, we provide a simple way to access the chain data of more than 10 substrate-based networks.
+With Subscan API, we provide a simple way to access the chain data of more than 70 substrate-based networks.

 If you have any question or suggestion, please do not hesitate to contact our API support via [api@subscan.io](mailto:api@subscan.io).